richardpizem-ctrl/Real-Time-MIDI-Notation/CODE_OF_CONDUCT.md

-# Real Time MIDI Notation – Code of Conduct
+# 🤝 Real-Time MIDI Notation — Code of Conduct (Ultimate Edition)

-The Real Time MIDI Notation project is built by a diverse global community of developers, musicians, designers, and contributors.
-Some are professionals, others are volunteers, and all of us collaborate toward a shared mission: building an open, accessible, and high‑quality real‑time notation engine.
+The **Real-Time MIDI Notation** project is built by a diverse global community of developers, musicians, designers, researchers, and contributors.
+Some are professionals, others are volunteers — all united by a shared mission:

+### **To build an open, accessible, and high‑quality real‑time MIDI notation engine.**

 Diversity is one of our greatest strengths.
-It also means that misunderstandings can happen.
-This Code of Conduct exists to ensure that every member of our community feels safe, respected, and welcome.
+It also means misunderstandings can happen.
+This Code of Conduct ensures that every member of our community feels **safe, respected, and welcome**.

+This document applies equally to:

+- founders
+- maintainers
+- contributors
+- newcomers
-This document applies equally to founders, maintainers, contributors, newcomers, and anyone participating in project spaces.
+- anyone participating in project spaces

-This is not an exhaustive list of rules.
-Instead, it is a set of guiding principles intended to help us create a positive, productive, and inclusive environment.
+It is not an exhaustive list of rules — it is a set of guiding principles for a positive, productive, and inclusive environment.

-This Code of Conduct applies to all spaces managed by the Real Time MIDI Notation project, including (but not limited to):
+This Code of Conduct applies to all spaces managed by the project, including:

 - GitHub issues and pull requests
 - Discussions and comments